6 Useful Content Ideas to Grow Your Personal Brand on LinkedIn

-Similarly, a few good ideas on your first post are as follows:
+A few good ideas on your first post are as follows:

-- Predict What’s coming up (Lead: Where do you see your company standing in the next five years?
+- Predict What’s coming up (Example: Where do you see your company standing in the next five years?
 How stable is your industry?
 What changes will you witness as a part of the industry?)

-- Welcome Juniors or Members on Team
+- Welcome Juniors or Members of the Team

 2. Share What You Learn

 Another great way of keeping your presence active and effective is to share what you learn.
-Craft a post on a daily or weekly basis about a new skill learned in the specific time frame.
+Craft a post on a daily or weekly basis about a new skill learned in a specific time frame.

 If in case you think there isn’t a brand new skill to share your knowledge about, you could inquire about your audience’s learning progress of the week.
-Exchanging views always add to the pool of knowledge on both ends.
+Exchanging views always adds to the pool of knowledge on both ends.